 Fiancees of U.S. Citizens

 U.S. citizens may petition the USCIS to have their fiancées admitted to the United States.
 The petitioner must doucment that:

 - The petitioner is a United States Citizen;

 - The couple met in person within the prior two years;

 - That both the petitioner and the fiancee are able to marry; and

 - That the couple will marry within 90 days of the fiancee's admission into the United States.

 If the petition is approved, the foreign fiancee must still apply for a visa at the United States consulate closest to his or her place of residence.
 A successful applicant will be authorized to obtain employment in the United States for 90 days.
 After marriage, the immigrant spouse should apply for permanent residence.

 If you are in the United States legally, your citizen spouse must file a "relative petition" and an "application for permanent residence," with the USCIS, along with required supporting documentation.
 An interview of the non-citizen spouse will be scheduled, typically 6 - 12 months after the application is submitted.
 The non-citizen spouse may apply for authorization to work in the United States or for "advance parole" to travel abroad, pending the USCIS interview.

-No. You may reapply for a visa.
-You may wish to consult with an immigration attorney so you can fully understand the reasons why you were rejected, and how you can overcome the basis of your rejection if you apply again -- how you can better document your ties outside of the United States, demonstrate that you can support yourself during your stay, or otherwise show that your circumstnaces have changed since the time of your initial rejection.
+Following a visa denial, the applicant may benefit from consulting an immigration attorney in order to fully understand the reasons for the denial, and how to overcome the basis of your rejection when again applying for a U.S. Visa.
+For non-immigrant visas, a lawyer may help the applicant understand how to better document your ties outside of the United States, demonstrate that applicant has sufficient assets for self-support during the proposed stay, and otherwise show that the applicant's circumstances have changed since the time of the initial rejection.